 Relationships and social connection impact health, quality of life, and wellness.
-Social well-being is not completely separate from other realms of wellness – a sense of connectedness impacts spirituality, mental/emotional health, sexuality, and the physical body, and vice versa.
-Human beings are a social species, and loneliness may be a contributor to non-communicable diseases and mental health issues (ex. see Together by Vivek H. Murthy and Dangers of loneliness: Social isolation is deadlier than obesity. (slate.com) and Loneliness Is a Public Health Problem: This Low-Tech Intervention Can Help – Scientific American) Recall that the APTA’s goal is to impact society (see the Physical Well-being page); further a person’s level of function and disability is dependent on their relationships and the society in which they live.
-A more holistic, biopsychosocial approach to the assessment of well-being that includes social connection and relationship is an upstream, up-scaling approach to health promotion and wellness.
+Social well-being is not separate from other realms of wellness – a sense of connectedness impacts spirituality, mental/emotional health, sexuality, and the physical body, and vice versa.
+Human beings are a social species, and loneliness may be a contributor to non-communicable diseases and mental health issues1.
+A person’s level of “function” and disability is dependent on their relationships and the society in which they live (often society is broken and inaccessible, reducing the function of the person).
+A more holistic, biopsychosocial approach to the assessment of well-being that includes social connection and relationship is an upstream (i.e. up-scaling) approach to health promotion and wellness.

 I am not a mental health practitioner or a marriage and family relationship specialist.
 However, I do have group offerings that are meant to create a sense of community and belonging as I ascribe to the understanding of how vital a sense of connectedness is.
 Life is best lived from a space of both/and – both autonomous/uniquely you but in a community supported by love and kindness.

 Information on complementary and integrative health and wellness modalities, specific to social connection is listed below.
-Please see the other main pages for information on additional modalities
+Please see the other main pages for information on additional modalities.
+Also, see my blog as well as my wellbeing Wednesday and fitness Friday tabs for additional ideas on expanding our framework of connection and well-being.

 – Death Café, Naperville: http://ignitewell-being.com/death-cafe-naperville/